corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/tutorial-cordapp.md

    This builds three nodes with the CorDapp installed on them.

-3. When the build finishes, go to the `workflows-java/build/nodes` or `workflows-kotlin/build/nodes` folder.
+3. When the build finishes, go to the `build/nodes` folder.

    You will see the following output:

       * A folder for each generated node
       * A `runnodes` shell script for running all the nodes simultaneously on OSX
       * A `runnodes.bat` batch file for running all the nodes simultaneously on Windows

 See **Appendix B** for the node structure.

 {{< note >}}